websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-remote-leader-data-center.md

    xpack.monitoring.collection.enabled: true
    ```

    To use the security settings (`xpack.security...`) you must set up passwords and obtain node certificates.
+See [Securing Elasticsearch](../../installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md) for more information.

 1. Start the server.
 If you're in the root of the server directory, execute